 - Customization: Develop engaging meeting environments with tools like custom meeting layouts, backgrounds, breakout rooms, and more.

-- Intelligent management: Cisco uses AI technology to help Webex handle meetings by removing background noises, take notes automatically, and transcribe meetings.
+- Intelligent management: Cisco uses AI technology to help Webex handle meetings by removing background noises, taking notes automatically, and transcribing meetings.

 - Inclusive participation: Webex is a truly global platform and promotes equality regardless of language and location.